 Traffic Enforcement Centre and N244 application.

-From the many enquiries that we receive regarding ‘Out of Time’ witness statements, the vast majority of people are very confused indeed by the letters from the Traffic Enforcement Centre and this would seem to be the main reason why so many people either fail to seek a ‘review’ ( by filing an N244) or alternatively, fail to complete an N244 correctly.
+From the many enquiries that we receive regarding ‘Out of Time’ witness statements, the vast majority of people are very confused indeed by the letters from the Traffic Enforcement Centre.
+This would seem to be the main reason why so many people either fail to seek a ‘review’ ( by filing an N244) of the decision.
 If consideration is being given to have the decision ‘reviewed’ it is important to read our previous page (about the rejection of an Out of Time witness statement).
+This page (Traffic Enforcement Centre and N244 Application) will hopefully assist you in deciding whether or not to seek a review.

 Is there a time limit for filing an N244 with the Traffic Enforcement Centre?